71 Himachal Pradesh Photos Capturing The Most Heartfelt and Nature-Filled Moments of My Four-Month Road Trip in the State

 So throughout my time in smaller Shimla and Mandi villages, I didn’t meet many weekend or long-term Indian travelers.
 Foreign visitors were still not allowed in India.

 Fewer travelers made our journey through these parts of Himachal more interesting and, of course, challenging.
-You will see in the photos how we managed around seeing the less explored destinations on our own.
-Himachal travel hacks need an entire article of their own but I have left suggestions in tidbits here and there.
+You will see in the Himachal photos how we managed around seeing the less explored destinations on our own.
+Travel hacks for this state need an entire article of their own but I have left tips in tidbits here and there.

 The idea behind sharing these pictures of Himachal Pradesh is to show the life of the people of Himachal, their culture and strong religious beliefs, natural beauty, food, agriculture, birds, and mongooses.
 I want to show more of the hardships and how things are done in Himachal rather than the wide windows of expansive villas, glasshouses with chandeliers and fireplaces, and tables on the edges of mountains.